 Philosophy Research Spotlight

-Associate Professor, Dimitria Gatzia, who teaches at both Wayne and the main campus, has published numerous articles in her area of interest--perception.
+Dimitria Gatzia, the Philosophy Department's new chair, has published numerous articles in her area of interest--perception.
 A few of her more recent publications include "The Real Epistemic Significance of Perceptual Learning," co-authored w/Berit Brogaard, in Inquiry, 2017, and "Enhancing Student Understanding of Color Perception: A Teaching Activity on Intersubjective Color Variations," co-authored w/Richard Einsporn and Rex Ramsier, a featured article in The American Biology Teacher, 79(4), April 2017.

 Philosophy Research Websites